-How can you get the most of your real estate photo editor?
+How can you get the most out of your real estate photo editor?
 Read on to find out.

 A good real estate photo editor has the potential to transform your real estate photography business.
-Allowing you to increase the number of jobs you can take on and providing a consistent high-quality image for your clients.
+Allowing you to increase the number of jobs you can take on and provide a consistent high-quality image for your clients.

 But, like any good relationship, it requires time, effort, and communication in order to flourish and grow into something that is beneficial and lasting for both parties.

 People often make the mistake of thinking that a remote relationship with a co-worker is not important to manage.
 In fact, it’s more important than ever to keep lines of communication open when you’re working with someone from another country or in a different time zone, especially in the early days.